tnichols217/notes/BritLit/Final Prep.md

 >
 > ---
 >
-> "As it fell, its mouth opened, and Beowulf spilled out, his"
+> "As it fell, its mouth opened, and Beowulf spilled out, his body broken and bleeding.
+I crawled -- it was the best "

 ## MLA citations